Alcas1/ShounenStop/content/bottomBanner.md

 ---
-bannerText: "IMPORTANT: Our $5 shipping will be revised to $8.
-Starting from March 1st, 2021, shipping prices from Hong Kong will hiked due to rising costs in air conveyance during the pandemic.
-We are in the process of adjusting the prices of all items on the site to continue running.
-For more details, please refer to the formal announcement on our facebook page.
-We deeply apologize for the inconvenience and we thank you for visiting Shounen Stop."
+bannerText: "IMPORTANT: Site transactions and arrangements made after September 21st may experience shipping delays until November 7th due to our operations staff returning to the United States as well as the Delta variant increasing quarantine times for travelers from US to Hong Kong.
+Thank you for understanding. "
 ---